Let me guess:

 Efficient meetings are based on decisions that bring about positive results, and not on long debates and discussions.

-Leave long discussions for coffees and happy hours: board meetings are not surrogates for bonding.
+Leave long discussions for coffee and happy hours: board meetings are not surrogates for bonding.

 There are 3 general types of decisions you can have on the Toastmasters board: